spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/READMELinuxSSL.md

 ```

-Then you get wordpress setup
+Then you get wordpress setup and can continue:

 ![Wordpress](https://github.com/spawnmarvel/azure-automation/blob/main/images/wordpress.jpg)